May 21, 2025

 Born in Bozeman, Montana in 2007, Oboz (short for "outside + Bozeman") quickly established itself as one of the best outdoor footwear brands in the United States.
 Oboz hiking boots and hiking shoes are made for (and named after) the mountains of Montana and the Greater Yellowstone basin.
-That means they're sturdy enough to stand up to tough hiking and backpacking.
+As their names suggest, they're sturdy enough to stand up to serious hikes and backpacking trips.
 The small company remains based in Bozeman after being sold in 2018 to Kathmandu, an outdoor retailer in New Zealand.
-Oboz plants a tree for every pair of boots or shoes they sell.
+As a bonus, Oboz plants a tree for every pair of boots or shoes they sell.

 Comfort

 Oboz hiking boots and shoes stand out for their comfort.
-One key is the brand's O Fit insoles— expensive insoles that provide targeted cushioning and support where other brands skimp with a cheap-ass piece of foam.
+One key is the brand's O Fit insoles— expensive insoles that provide targeted cushioning and support where other brands typically skimp with a cheap-ass piece of foam.
 That targeted cushioning, deep heel cup, and arch support sits on top of well cushioned midsoles and sturdy outsoles for a cushy and well protected base for your hiking feet.
-LIke blues legend Howlin' Wolf, Oboz are built for comfort.
-(They ain't built for speed.)

 Durability

 My Oboz hiking boots and hiking shoes have lasted longer than any other brands I've worn.
 (On the left is my first pair of Oboz Bridgers at approximately 1200 miles of wear— and still hike-able).
-The quality leather uppers are protective and wear well while the expensive insoles and sturdy outsoles should outlast the average hiking boot.
-The brand's outsoles will show some wear but still provide traction as the rocks and miles wear away at them.
-Made for Montana mountains, Oboz footwear is tough enough to take on harder hikes and tougher terrain—unlike popular brands like Merrell and KEEN.
+Made for Montana mountains, Oboz footwear is tough enough to take on harder hikes and tougher terrain—moreso than other popular US brands like Merrell and KEEN.

 Overall, Oboz is a good brand for men and women who value comfort, support, and durability over weight savings.
 It's not one of the best brands for ultralight backpackers or fast hikers who prefer a lightweight hiking boot to a more supportive and durable one.
 However, Oboz builds some of the best mid-weight hiking and backpacking boots and one of the best hiking shoes for men and women.
 That makes it one of the best overall brands for hikers and backpackers.